SwedbankPay/developer.swedbankpay.com/_includes/network-tokenization.md

 to end the service with the you.
 This is to avoid unnecessary cost on your end, as you are invoiced monthly for each active token.

-*   Please note the new field `maskedDpan` are present when using Network Tokenization.
+*   Please note the new field `maskedDpan` (masked Digital Pan) are present when using Network Tokenization.
 The end-user will not normally know what `maskedDpan` is or that it's being used, but you as a merchant need to keep track of it.
 It is a masked version of the network token representing the card, and will only appear if the card is tokenized by Visa or Mastercard.
-See the
-[Paid resource for cards][paid-resource-model].
+See the [Paid resource for cards][paid-resource-model].

 [card]: https://developer.swedbankpay.com/old-implementations/payment-instruments-v1/card/